stephenpcook/SISL-Burgers/README.md

 ## Basic Usage

-This code requires the function fit from the curve fitting toolbox.
+This code requires the function `fit` from the curve fitting toolbox.
 It has been tested on windows with MATLAB 2016b.

 ### Initial Setup

-Supporting files (.mat files) can be created with the function setup.m.
+Supporting files (.mat files) can be created with the function `setup.m`.

 ### Semi-Lagrangian Solution to Burgers' Equation

-A single simulation of Burgers' equation can be run with the code in burgersSLMM.m - see the file for usage notes.
+A single simulation of Burgers' equation can be run with the code in `burgersSLMM.m` - see the file for usage notes.

 ### Numerical experiments with changing spatial and temporal steps

 Sets of experiments were given alphabetic names: Alan and Barry.
-After the initial setup, each individual experiment can be run with expt1.m - for example, the first "Alan" experiment can be run with
+After the initial setup, each individual experiment can be run with `expt1.m` - for example, the first "Alan" experiment can be run with

     expt1('experiments/alan/alan1')